dsavransky/EXOSIMS/documentation/quickstart.rst

     res = sim.SurveySimulation.run_sim()

 The terminal will display Observation #'s as well as any detections or characterizations that are made.
 The output is saved to the DRM variable.
-This can be accessed by:
+Which can be accessed by:

 .. code-block:: python